WilliamQLiu/williamqliu.github.io/_posts/2017-08-01-google-cloud-platform.md

 that your application is Available, so any request sent will be sooner or later be processed.
 You can also balance load across multiple workers so this can help with throughput.

+## Cloud Pub/Sub

+Google's **Cloud Pub/Sub** is a good way to handle asynchronous processing;
+Pub/Sub offers reliable, real-time messaging that is accessible through HTTP.
+You have __decoupled sources__ (e.g. an HR System, a Vendor Office), __publishers__ that send independent events (HR has a New Hire Event, Vendor Office has a New Contractor Event) that goes to a Pub/Sub __Topic__ (e.g. HR).
+We have __decoupled workers__ that are subscribed to this Topic and __consume__ these messages.

+## Serverless Data Pipelines

+__Dataflow__ is the execution framework for __Apache Beam__ pipelines.
+Apache Beam is an open-source API that lets you define a data pipeline.
+Apache Beam can be executed on Flink, Spark, etc. Dataflow does the data ingestion, transformation, and loading.
+You can process batch and stream data the same way.

+* Job is submitted to Cloud, its executed
+* No need to spin up extra servers
+* `ParDo` is a Parallel Do
+* Instead of being able to just read from a text file, can do `SlidingWindows` (e.g. every minute, every 60 minutes) to get real time data (from say Pub/Sub)

+## Data Analysis with Cloud Datalab

+Basically ipython/jupyter on the cloud.

+## Useful Machine Learning APIs

+* Translate API - Language translation
+* Vision API - Image recognition
+* Speech API - Speech to Text